 Sunrise in Nepal is different from most other places, and there are a few simple reasons as to why.
 It is not merely about the rising of the sun but about the combination of the mountains, light, and culture in a single moment.

 The alignment of the Himalayan range is one of the key reasons.
 The mountains are broad and far across the horizon, and there are a lot of viewpoints that are in the right position to have a view of these mountains.
 This implies that you are able to see clearly and freely the well-known mountains without any obstructions.
-The tall peaks are seen well even in lower hills, and the sunrise view is wide and impressive.
+The tall peaks are seen well even in the lower hills, and the sunrise view is wide and impressive.

 The other magical aspect is the golden hour effect on the snow-covered mountains.
 As the first light falls on them, they gradually shift.
 Initially, the mountains are soft and pale, then pink, and eventually warm and golden in the light.
 This color transition happens quickly, so each minute becomes special.
 It is one of those instances when you simply want to stop and absorb it all.